shred/acme4j/src/doc/docs/example.md

 - I recommend to read at least the chapters about [usage](usage/index.md) and [challenges](challenge/index.md), to learn more about how _acme4j_ and the ACME protocol works.

+- To make the example easier to understand, I will use the specific datatypes instead of the `var` keyword.

 ## Running the Example

 You can run the `ClientTest` class in your IDE, giving the domain names to be registered as parameters.
 When changing into the `acme4j-example` directory, the test client can also be invoked via maven in a command line: